datalytyx/snowflake-webhooks/README.md

 * If the sync method is being used then the procedure has been polling the metadata table, waiting for the response information to appear (or a timeout to be hit) and then returns an object with the HTTP response code and payload

+# Limitations
+* This only works using AWS S3 and Lambda.
+All components (e.g. S3, Lamdba being used has equivalents in Azure and other Cloud Providers.
+Since the provision of this is done via using the serverless Application Framework, porting to other Cloud Providers should be straightforwards.
+Pull requests welcome!
+* This code doesn't remove the temporary request and response files from the S3 bucket.
+If you want to clean these up this is left as a homework exercise.
+* The reliability of the delivery from Snowflake to S3 to trigger the Lamda function is based on the reliability of S3 events.
+Nothing is provided beyond this at the application level.
+* HTTP Verbs other than POST are technically supported but have not been extensively tested.
+* WEBHOOK_RUNTIME is not currently populated but since the START and COMPLETE times are populated, this is trival to derive.

 # Setup
 In order to setup your system to run webhooks you will need:
 * A Snowflake account including the SYSADMIN ROLE etc
 * An AWS account with the following permissions permissions to create IAM Roles, Lambda Functions, S3 Buckets etc
 * A machine to run the creation scripts from.
 This machine is only needed for setup, not for ongoing operation.
-This machine needs
+This machine needs to have been setup for the AWS CLI including permissions.
 * The Serverless Application Framework (usually ```npm install -g serverless``` if not check Serverless documentation)
 * This repository (usually ```git clone https://github.com/datalytyx/snowflake-webhooks.git```)

 # Installation
-Since information specific to you is contained in sql scripts, the script from this repo is a template and needs to be customised to you envrionment.
-You can do this by hand or just use the trivial commands below:
+The installation uses templates version of a few creation scripts.
+The information specific to you needs to be added do the scripts are customised to your envrionment.
+You can do this by hand (not recommended!) or just setup your specific configuration eith environment variables:

 ```
 export SNOWFLAKE_METADATA_DATABASE="WEBHOOK_METADATA"